All Episodes

 Somebody had to be the first to do this.

-Walking along in Colorado, because and you see a toad, what in the world would be your impulse to pick it up and lick it.
+And I've always been fascinated by whoever it was walking along in Colorado, and you see a toad, what in the world would be your impulse to pick it up and lick it?

-Uh, don't give me this happy accident business.
+Don't give me this happy accident business.

-This is this is the these are the kind of things that I am forever perplexed about.
+These are the kind of things that I am forever perplexed about.

 Imagine yourself, folks.

-Imagine yourselves in the woods somewhere wherever wherever the Colorado toad hangs out, and you're running around, you're minding your own business.
+Imagine yourselves in the woods somewhere wherever the Colorado toad hangs out, and you're running around, you're minding your own business.

-You're probably an environmentalist wacko, uh, you know, out on your typical hike through the bountyless nature preserve that you're using as as a as an excuse and a respite from the hustle bustle of civilized life, and you run across the toad.
+You're probably an environmentalist wacko, you know, out on your typical hike through the bountyless nature preserve that you're using as an excuse and a respite from the hustle-bustle of civilized life.

 And you say, hmm, I think I will pick up that toad and lick it.

-Somebody had to do it first, and then after they did it, they had to tell somebody else that they did it, and then that person said, ooh, cool.
+And then, after they did it, they had to tell somebody else that they did it.

 And it had to spread this way.